BIOS3010/Module-12-Gene-annotation/exercises/Exercise1.md

 ```bash
 ./glimmer3.02/bin/long-orfs -n -t 1.15 ecoli.fa ecoli.longorfs
 ```
+The parameters we use here are standard.
+If you want to understand what these mean, use the ./glimmer3.02/bin/long-orfs -h command to read about these.

+Look at the textual output resulting from executing the command above:
 ```diff
 !
 Look at the terminal output.
 What do you see?
 !
 How many ORFs does the long-orfs command identify?